Central Region

 Kent and Kent Urgent Care

-Dr. Allred is a licensed psychologist and has worked at HealthPoint since 2012 as a Behavioral Health Consultant (BHC).
+Dr. Allred is a licensed psychologist, Board Certified in Addiction Psychology, and has worked at HealthPoint since 2012 as a Behavioral Health Consultant (BHC).
 He received his degree from Nova Southeastern University, College of Psychology.
 His dissertation was on the spiritual and psychological impacts of clergy perpetrated sexual abuse compared to abuse by family members and strangers.
-He then completed his predoctoral internship at HealthPoint at the Kent location.
+He then completed his internship at HealthPoint at the Kent location.
 Dr. Allred’s primary interests include substance use disorders, trauma, and gender-affirming care.

 Health Centers: